junchen-deng/bioinformatics_workshop_2023/WorkshopP1.md

 * Programming as a way of combining simple building blocks to achieve exactly what you need!
 * Diversity of programming languages, optimized for different tasks
 * Compiled vs interpreted programming languages
-* Python as a popular, powerful programming language with straightforward syntax and that we will use :)
+* Python is a popular, powerful programming language with straightforward syntax that we will use :)
-* Key challenge in programming is developing the way of thinking about the task, rather than about syntax!
+* Key challenge in programming is developing a way of thinking about the task, rather than about syntax!
 &nbsp;
-* I am not a formally trained bioinformatician.
-I do not know many sophisticated tools.
+* We are not formally trained bioinformaticians.
+We don't know many sophisticated tools.
-* I learnt how to combine very simple tools into larger workflows effectively - and that has changed my research!
+* We learned how to combine very simple tools into larger workflows effectively - and that has changed our research!
 &nbsp;

 ### P1.2.
 Vocabulary (largely following Chapter 7!)